If you only had 30 minutes per day to spend on your blog, what things can you spend your time on which would actually move the needle?

 - Investing money into paid traffic.
 This solves your traffic problem, allows you to rapidly test lead magnets and offers, and can literally be your money printing machine when you set it up right.

 - Buying tools to speed up workflow.
-For instance, buying a Thrive Themes membership and using their Content Builder will allow you to make great landing pages any time, quickly, with no coding.
+For instance, buying Thrive Suite and using Thrive Architect will allow you to make great landing pages any time, quickly, with no coding.
 The alternative is to try to design your own (usually badly).
 You end up wasting time re-inventing the wheel.

 These mindset items are absolutely traits of a successful entrepreneur.
 You should adopt them.

-10 Tasks That Can Move The Needle In 30 Minutes That Have The Highest Impact
+10 Tasks You Can Do In 30 Minutes That Have The Highest Impact

 The name of the game here is LEVERAGE.
 How do we get the most impact with as little time and effort as possible?